segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 ## Public Beta Instructions

 * The Segment team needs to enable the feature for your Engage spaces.
-* Once you agree to join the public beta, Segment enables all Engage spaces that are part of your Segment workspace.
+* After you agree to join the public beta, Segment enables all Engage spaces that are part of your Segment workspace.
 * New Engage spaces you create won't be automatically enrolled.
 Contact your Account Team/CSM to get these spaces enrolled.

 ## Limitations